obsidian-tasks-group/obsidian-tasks/docs/Queries/Layout.md

 > - `urgency` was introduced in Tasks 1.14.0.
 > - `tree` was introduced in Tasks X.Y.Z.

-All of these query elements except `urgency` are shown by default, so you will use the command `hide` if you do not want to show any of them, or the command `show` to show the urgency score.
+All of these query elements except `urgency` and `tree` are shown by default, so you will use the command `hide` if you do not want to show any of them, or the command `show` to show the urgency score or tree view.

 For example: